w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 **Goals** for WCAG 3 include:
 * be easier to understand
 * cover more user needs, including more needs of people with cognitive disabilities
-* be flexible to address different types of web content, apps, tools, and organizations
+* be flexible to apply to:
+  * different types of content, apps, and tools
+  * different organizational situations
+  * future technology changes

 WCAG 3 is **similar** to previous versions in some ways.
 It has similar:
 * goal of providing guidance on making web content and apps accessible to people with disabilities